learn-co-students/SENG-LIVE-071822-phase-1/01_Functions_&_Scope/Readme.md

 //This is a function reference but it doesn't actually run the function. sayhi

-// To run or call or invoke (all the same thing).
-Write the functions name and add a pair of () sayHi()
+// To run or call or invoke (all the same thing), write the function name and add a pair of () sayHi()

-// This functions console.logs the string of 'hello' but returns undefined because it does not have the return keyword.
+// This function console.logs the string of 'hello' but returns undefined because it does not have the return keyword.

 function sayHello(){
     console.log('hello')